+Students who are participating in the ILOP program are exempt from meeting the minimum scheduled hours threshold that is otherwise required for full-time funding.
 However, in order to be eligible for funding, districts must still provide documentation which demonstrates that these students have met the enrollment and attendance requirements.
 Additionally, based on the nature of the specific innovative learning opportunity in which a student is participating, further documentation may be necessary to demonstrate the student's participation in the program.

 The enrollment and attendance requirements for students participating in this pilot program are the same as they are for all students.
 However, the scheduling requirements that must be met to be eligible for full-time funding are different for participating students.
-Students in their first four years of high school participating in at least one qualifying ILOP course are automatically eligible for full-time funding, provided all other funding requirements are met.
+Students participating in at least one qualifying ILOP course are eligible for full-time funding.
 For student schedules to be assessed in consideration of these alternative requirements, Local Education Providers (LEPs) must provide (to the Postsecondary and Workforce Readiness office) yearly ILOP course assurances that clearly state the course titles and course codes which will qualify as innovative learning opportunities.

-- Evidence of Enrollment Eligibility from the education provider - \circ This may be evident on the daily attendance documentation - Daily Attendance (for the entire 11-day count period) - If the student is taking post-secondary only, attendance verification is not required. - Individual Student Schedule - \circ $\;$ Must include at least one ILOP course listed on the ILOP Course Assurances - ILOP courses must meet all applicable requirements for their course type in order to be considered for funding (e.g., a course that meets the definition of alternative instruction courses must meet all requirements in that section) - Any other applicable documentation (depending on the course type) - Program Innovative Learning Plan

-Assurance of Courses Offered for the 2024-25 ILOP Program
+- Evidence of Enrollment Eligibility from the education provider - This may be evident on the daily attendance documentation - Daily Attendance (for the entire 11-day count period) - o If the student is taking postsecondary only, attendance verification is not required. - Individual Student Schedule - Must include at least one ILOP course listed on the ILOP Course Assurances - Program Innovative Learning Plan - Assurance of Courses Offered for the 2023-24 ILOP Program - For work-based innovative learning opportunities (including apprenticeships, internships, residencies, etc.): - An employer contract dated on or before the count date that includes the following information: - Student name, term (example "Fall 2024"), employer name, description of work, and approximate expected amount of work time per week